sameehj/BPFCparser/README.md

 ## Rationale

 I have wasted many hours searching for a tool that can be used to accomplish this task but I have found none.
-So I've decided to write this scriptand it turns out to be easy when you know how :)
+So I've decided to write this script.
+It turns out to be easy when you know how :)

 ## Instruction encoding